92levig/googlecl/README.txt

 Common options:
   * cal: Specify the name of the calendar.
 This can be a regular expression.
 If this option is not given, the primary calendar is used.
   * date: Specify a date, or date range.
 Dates are inclusive, so `--date 2010-06-23,2010-06-25` will include the 23rd, 24th, and 25th of June.
+  * reminder: (for add task only) Add a reminder to the events being added, one per default reminder type in your calendar settings.
+Default is in minutes, though you can say something like "2h" for one hour, "1d" for one day, etc.

 Tasks:
   * add: Add event to calendar. `add "Dinner party with George tomorrow at 6pm"`